EV News Round-Up: UK Hits Million EVs, & UK Drivers Unhappy with Public EV Charging

 That’s Czech company MW Motors’ latest vehicle, the Spartan EV 2.0, which entered the UK market this week.
 According to the manufacturer, the second version of the Spartan offers an improvement on having taken on board feedback from the previous model, and is set to retail at just under £50,000.
 The car’s features include a huge torque of 793lb ft, placing it at 21 on this list of the most powerful EV torques available to general consumers at the time of writing.
 The vehicle's range will sit at around 150 miles at full charge.

-That’ll be all from us again this week, but make sure to stay plugged in to our social channels for the next week, where we’ll be continuing our series of helpful blogs and sharing our comments on any developments across the EV industry.
+That’s all from us this week, but make sure to stay plugged in to our social channels for the next week, where we’ll be continuing our series of helpful blogs and sharing our comments on any developments across the EV industry.